LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mage Sight/Mage Sight.md

 ### Acanthus Mage Sight

-To an [[Acanthus]], the world is replete with “trails,” odd time effects, and signifiers of fate acting on the world.
-Witches using [[Active Mage Sight]] often experience time dilation or contraction.
+To an [[Acanthus]], the world is replete with “trails,” odd time effects, and signifiers of fate acting on the world. [[Acanthus|Witches]] using [[Active Mage Sight]] often experience time dilation or contraction.
 Under [[Focused Mage Sight]], many [[Acanthus]] see the thorns — visual metaphors for the branching timelines running behind and ahead of everything, which might appear as shining cracks in surfaces, quicksilver vines, or shimmering lines in the air.

 ### Mastigos Mage Sight